fbpx

 • Check out of the B&B and begin the second part of your program.

-• A full day countryside tour to the Parmigiano Reggiano cheese and Aceto Balsamico producers with our English-speaking guide.
+• A full-day countryside tour to the Parmigiano Reggiano cheese and Aceto Balsamico producers with our English-speaking guide.
 The excursion brings you to the area’s two prized makers of the coveted Parmigiano Reggiano cheese and balsamico.
-Discussions with food tastings, wine tasting and lunch and guide included
+Discussions with food tastings, traditional lunch with wine and and English-guide and driver included

-• In the afternoon, we return to the historical city center of Bologna and check into the gorgeous B&B.
+• In the afternoon, we return to the historical city center of Bologna and check in.

 Day 4: Bologna Food Lover’s Tour